Skip to content

 Within WASP there are three different types of PhD students – academic, industrial and affiliated.

-Admission of PhD students are made through open calls, whether it is academic, industrial or affiliated PhD students we are seeking.
 On this page we have compiled information regarding the special conditions for industrial and affiliated PhD studies within WASP.

-Industrial PhD Student Program
+Industrial PhD in WASP

 Affiliated PhD Student Program